You can download the free sim game here…

 Video for Students: How to Play the Marketing Simulation Game

-Please note that there is also an article on this website designed to help students compete in the simulation game.
+Please note that there is also this article designed to help students compete in the simulation game.

 Let me know how it goes